mozaik-association/mozaik/docs/4Event_module.md

 !!! abstract "The goal of event management"

-    This fonctionality allows to :
+    This functionality allows to :

     - Manage the general information of each event.
     - Add tags/interests to categorise the different events and add these interests to the form of the contacts who attended to this event.